laurarnichols/CrossSectionCalculations/SiVH3_paperQE/README.md

 # `SiVH3_paperQE`

 This set of calculations is meant to reproduce the matrix elements from the original Barmparis paper.
+The only thing that is changed is the number of bands used.
 The system is a triply-hydrogenated silicon vacancy, and PBE functionals are used.

 ## Notes